MEG/EEG Journal club

 The journal club is for everybody: researchers, students, and clinicians.
 Everybody interested in learning about MEG and related techniques is welcome to join.

 The journal club aims to get together and discuss interesting studies, methods, and issues in magneto- and electrophysiological studies.
 The focus is on MEG with human subjects (healthy and disease).
-Topics can range from single studies, methods (from basic implementation, analysis tools, or more advanced issues), to conceptual issues (e.g., neuroanatomy or physics of bio-electrical fields).
+Topics can range from single studies, methods (from basic implementation, analysis tools, or advanced issues), to conceptual issues (e.g., neuroanatomy or physics of bio-electrical fields).
 Topics from basic cognitive science to clinical applications are all welcome.
 We also encourage to present your own studies you recently have published, or are about to publish.